kazuho/base-drafts/draft-ietf-quic-transport.md

 ~~~

 When using the 1-RTT long header format, the sender MUST set the Version field
-to a value other than 0x00000001.
-The version SHOULD be picked at-random after
-the connection is being established, and remain consistent through the lifetime
-of the connection.
+to the value provided by the peer using the alternate_version transport
+parameter.

 The receiver identifies the connection to which the packet belongs by consulting
 the Destination Connection ID.
 The value of the Version field MUST be ignored.